 Announcements concerning school operation during severe weather will be aired over the radio stations WHO in Des Moines--- 1040 AM, KELR-----105.3 FM, KJJC----106.9FM; the local TV Channel 12.
-In addition, a district-wide message will be sent through our ParentSquare platform to all stakeholders.
+You can also have school delay, early dismissal, or cancellation announcements texted directly to your phone/ e-mail etc. by setting up in advance your parent portal information for Infinite Campus on the Chariton Community School District website www.charitonschools.org